rootiest/zippy-klipper_config/extras/filament_change/README.md

 - The user may now `RESUME` the print

 This process is meant to not only automate the filament change steps, but also to better manage steps like heating and cooling the extruder.
 In the case of a runout, the current extruder target is stored and then used for heating during and after the filament change.

+## Slicer Material/Color Change

+Filament changes can be initiated by the slicer.
+This is typically used for color/filament changes at specific points in the print.

+In your slicer, simply use the default `M600` command for filament changes/color changes.

+In Cura that will require a post-processing plugin.

+In PrusaSlicer/SuperSlicer simply add it in the custom gcode for Filament Changes.

+In both cases just add `M600` to the gcode for that task.

 ## Manual Filament Change